csecht/plot-einstein-jobs/README.md

 Using the navigation bar, plots can be zoomed-in, panned, restored to previous views, and copied to PNG files.
-When no navigation bar buttons are active, clicking on a cluster or single data point shows task names near the click coordinates.
+When no navigation bar button is active, clicking on a cluster or single data point shows task names near the click coordinates.

 The "Log counts" button shows summary counts of all tasks, by Project.

-The default configuration reads the job_log_einstein.phys.uwm.edu.txt file in its default BOINC location.
-If you have changed the default location, or want to plot data from an archived job_logs, then enter a custom full file path in the provided plot_cfg.txt file.
+The default configuration reads the job_log_einstein.phys.uwm.edu.txt file in its standard BOINC location.
+If you have changed the default location, or want to plot data from an archived job_logs file, then enter a custom file path in the provided plot_cfg.txt file.

 ### Requirements:
 Python 3.7 or later, plus Matplotlib, Pandas, and Numpy.